sterliakov/sterliakov.github.io/README.md

 If you're unfamiliar, `mypy` is a static type checker for Python that brings optional typing to an inherently dynamic language.
-I really enjoy the ability to increase code correctness (and our own confidence in it) without sacrificing flexibility.
+I really enjoy the ability to increase the correctness of the code and our own confidence in it without sacrificing flexibility.

-While I'm not the original author, I've contributed around 50 PRs ranging from [correcting a small omission](https://github.com/python/mypy/pull/18620) to hunting down and fixing a [critical bug](https://github.com/python/mypy/pull/18906) that affected a wide number of users.
+Although I'm not the original author, I've contributed around 50 PRs ranging from [correcting a small omission](https://github.com/python/mypy/pull/18620) to hunting down and fixing a [critical bug](https://github.com/python/mypy/pull/18906) that affected a large number of users.

 ### Developer tooling: [`mypy-issues`](https://github.com/sterliakov/mypy-issues)

 A small helper built with Python and GitHub actions to check `mypy` changes against the corpus of open project issues.
-It helps us keep the tracker clean and notice some regressions before the PR gets merged.
+It helps us keep the tracker clean and catch some regressions before the PR gets merged.

-I enjoyed building something that runs entirely via GitHub interface: open an issue, wait for results to be reported there.
+I have enjoyed building something that runs entirely via GitHub interface: open an issue, wait for the results to be reported there.
 Done!

 ### Simple time tracker client: [`toggl`](https://github.com/sterliakov/toggl)

 I've been using Toggl to track my work hours until they have [deprecated](https://github.com/toggl-open-source/toggldesktop) the native Linux app and suggested using a browser extension instead.
-I'm allergic to browser extensions for daily tasks, so I built a minimal Rust-based client tailored to my own needs.
+I'm allergic to browser extensions for everyday tasks, so I built a minimal Rust-based client tailored to my own needs.

 The client has to deal with some unique API design: Toggl API returns time